mrparkers/terraform-provider-keycloak/docs/index.md

 - `username` (Optional) - The username of the user used by the provider for authentication via the password grant.
 Defaults to environment variable `KEYCLOAK_USER`.
 This attribute is required when using the password grant, and cannot be set when using the client credentials grant.
 - `password` (Optional) - The password of the user used by the provider for authentication via the password grant.
 Defaults to environment variable `KEYCLOAK_PASSWORD`.
 This attribute is required when using the password grant, and cannot be set when using the client credentials grant.
 - `realm` (Optional) - The realm used by the provider for authentication.
 Defaults to environment variable `KEYCLOAK_REALM`, or `master` if the environment variable is not specified.
+- `initial_login` (Optional) - Optionally avoid Keycloak login during provider setup, for when Keycloak itself is being provisioned by terraform.
+Defaults to true, which is the original method.

 #### Example (client credentials)